Macroscopic loops in the loop O(n) model via the XOR trick

 \end{prop}

+The proof of Proposition~\ref{prop:PlanarGraphProp} relies on a non-trivial lower bound for the site percolation threshold of planar graphs~\cite{Pel19} and is given in Sections~\ref{sec:graph-construction}-\ref{sec:xor-circuit-proof}.
+Before diving into the proof of the proposition, we show how to derive Theorem~\ref{thm:long-around-1-inf-vol} from it.

-\begin{proof}[Proof of Theorem \ref{thm:long-around-1-inf-vol}, given Proposition \ref{prop:PlanarGraphProp}] We we may decompose the translation-invariant Gibbs measure $\bbP_{n,x}$ into a convex combination of ergodic measures.
-Therefore, it is sufficient to prove that any ergodic measure that has no bi-infinite paths (almost surely) must have infinitely many loops surrounding every face with probability $1$.
+\begin{proof}[Proof of Theorem \ref{thm:long-around-1-inf-vol}, given Proposition \ref{prop:PlanarGraphProp}] We may decompose the translation-invariant Gibbs measure $\bbP_{n,x}$ into a convex combination of ergodic measures~\cite[Theorem~14.17]{Geo11}.
+Therefore, we can assume that~$\bbP_{n,x}$ is ergodic and almost surely exhibits no bi-infinite paths.
+In particular, there exists~$R_1\geq 1$ such that